ksator/junos-orchestration-with-vagrant/README.md

 ### What to find in this repository:

-There are 4 ready to use examples into this repository.
+There are 4 ready-to-use examples into this repository.
 There are 4 directories, each one has its own Vagranfile:

 - The directory **3_vsrx_vagrant_non_provisionning**:
     - it has vagrant details for 3 vsrx (ffp) connected together in a triangle topology.